chrisengalang/expense-management-local/README.md

-# expense-management-backend
+# Expense Management
-Backend service for expense management app.
+Application for managing tracking income and expenses.